June 1 STRATEGY

 June 10 FINALLY

-Athletes are known to spend hours in practice trying to perfect a particular move or skill.
-They are motivated by the desire to accomplish this goal.
+Musicians have been known to spend hours in practice trying to perfect a particular sound.
+They are driven by the desire to accomplish this goal.
 Then that moment comes when after much frustration and the skill is perfected.
 They stand in triumph, feeling like they finally have accomplished this.
 As a believer, we should be just as motivated in the pursuit of our relationship with God.
 We should be willing to spend the time to accomplish this goal.
 When we do this, there will come that moment when we can say, “Finally!”
-Will we be walking in the joy of the Lord?
-Are you seeking Him?
+We will be walking in the joy of the Lord.
+How is your life magnifying God?

 1 Kings 7:1-51